SEPARATION OF CHURCH

 (1 Peter 4:10 NIV)

-While the above verse refers to spiritual gifts, it is a general principle about our attitude towards privilege, responsibility and stewardship.
+While the above verse refers to spiritual gifts, it is also a general principle about our attitude towards privilege, responsibility and stewardship.

 Living in a democratic society, we have the privilege and responsibility to vote and to stand for election (if we feel so led).
 Applying the principle of 1 Peter 4:10, we exercise our right to vote or stand for election, as faithful stewards and do so in service of others, specifically our community and country.